Skip to content

 Decline incoming call

-If the call shouldn't be answered, use the Call.hangup() on the call to decline.
+If the call shouldn't be answered, use Call.hangup() on the call to decline.
 The caller is notified that the incoming call was denied.
 If a ringtone was previously played, it should be stopped now.

 User presses the hangup button: